Innovation Will Help Farmers Feed a World of 8 Billion and Counting

-You can mark the date on your calendar: En Novembre 15, 2022, a mother will give birth to a baby who is the world’s 8 billionth person.
+You can mark the date on your calendar: On November 15, 2022, a mother will give birth to a baby who is the world’s 8 billionth person.

-This milestone in human history comes to us from an estimation by demographers at the United Nations.
+This milestone in human history comes to us from an estimate by demographers at the United Nations.

-They also predict that next year, my country of India will pass China as the planet’s most populous nation, avec environ 1.4 milliard de personnes.
+They also predict that next year, my country of India will pass China as the planet’s most populous nation, with about 1.4 billion people.

 The challenges of population growth are enormous.
 I’ve seen the effects in my region of northern India, where I’ve worked on my family farm for more than four decades and currently grow rice and wheat.
 Areas that once were devoted to agriculture now are dotted with dwellings to accommodate more families and people.
 The boundaries of cities and villages continue to expand, cutting into cropland.
 Everything feels more congested.

 We’re losing arable land every day to urbanization and industrialization.
-Because we can’t make more of it, we must do more with what we have—and in a world of 8 milliard de personnes, that means growing more food on less land than ever before.
+Because we can’t make more of it, we must do more with what we have—and in a world of 8 billion people, that means growing more food on less land than ever before.

-This is our task for the rest of the century, aussi.
-The UN predicts continued growth in global population, avec 9.7 billion people in 2050 et 10.4 milliards en 2100.
+This is our task for the rest of the century, too.
+The UN predicts continued growth in global population, with 9.7 billion people in 2050 and 10.4 billion in 2100.

 The problem is especially severe in India.
 Soon we’ll have more people than China, but China always will have more arable land.